Mathematical anxiety: Common beliefs

 According to Margaret Murray, female mathematicians in the United States have almost always been a minority.
 Although the exact difference fluctuates with the times, as she has explored in her book Women Becoming Mathematicians: Creating a Professional Identity in Post-World War II America, "Since 1980, women have earned over 17 percent of the mathematics doctorates....
 [In The United States]".
 The trends in gender are by no means clear, but perhaps parity is still a way to go.
 Since 1995, studies have shown that the gender gap favored males in most mathematical standardized testing as boys outperformed girls in 15 out of 28 countries.
 However, as of 2015 the gender gap has almost been reversed, showing an increase in female presence.
-This is being caused by women's steadily increasing their performance on math and science testing and enrollment, but also from males' losing ground at the same time.
+This is being caused by women's steadily increasing performance on math and science testing and enrollment, but also by males' losing ground at the same time.
 This role reversal can largely be associated with the gender normative stereotypes that are found in the Science, technology, engineering, and mathematics (STEM) field, deeming "who math is for" and "who STEM careers are for".
 These stereotypes can fuel mathematical anxiety that is already present among young female populations.
 Thus parity will take more work to overcome mathematical anxiety and this is one reason why women in mathematics are role models for younger women.